 The spread of bronze beyond the Mediterranean marked a transformation in European and Near Eastern societies.

+Production centers developed in Cyprus, known for its abundant copper mines, and in Anatolia.
 In Central Europe, Bronze Age cultures such as Hallstatt and Urnfield produced bronze objects as varied as axes, jewelry and swords.

 These objects circulated through extensive trade networks, linking peoples across trade routes that crossed Europe, the Balkans and as far as the Black Sea.